elizabethschawl/dot-to-dot-data-orgnization-transformation-starter/README.md

 ## Objectives

 - Execute basic data organization and transformation
-- Identify variable types
 - Create plots from data table
-- Manage files in GitHub
+- Manage files in GitHub and VS Code
 - Write in Markdown

 ## Deliverables

 - Blog post in Markdown
-- Five visualizations of provided data
+- six visualizations of provided data

 ## Instructions